St. Peter's, Nova Scotia: French colony (1630-1758)

-Monument on the site of Denys' post at Saint-Pierre.
+Monument on the site of Nicolas Denys's post at Saint-Pierre.
 The south entrance to the Canal is in the background.

 St. Peter's is one of North America's oldest European establishments.
 Prior to the arrival of the French, it was a Portuguese trading and fishing post named Santo Pedro in the 16th century.
-It was abandoned by Portugal in the early 17th century, and taken over by France in the 1630s when a small fortified settlement named Saint-Pierre (again named for Saint Peter) was built by merchants from La Rochelle, France on the isthmus.
-In 1650, La Rochelle merchant Nicholas Denys took possession of Saint-Pierre and encouraged the fur trade with local members of the Mi'kmaq Nation who used the isthmus as a canoe portage route between the Atlantic Ocean and Bras d'Or Lake.
+It was abandoned by Portugal in the early 17th century, and taken over by France in the 1630s when a small fortified settlement named Saint-Pierre (again named for Saint Peter) was built by merchants from La Rochelle, France, on the isthmus.
+In 1650, La Rochelle merchant Nicolas Denys took possession of Saint-Pierre and encouraged the fur trade with local members of the Mi'kmaq Nation who used the isthmus as a canoe portage route between the Atlantic Ocean and Bras d'Or Lake.
 In addition to establishing a fur trading post, Denys later used the isthmus as a "haulover road" for portaging small sailing ships from Bras d'Or Lake to the Atlantic and vice versa.